Library: Policy

 (III) there has been no activity on client's EBT card since the replacement was requested.

 (4) EBT specialists in the OKDHS office issue replacement cards for child care only benefits within two-business days of the person's request.
-When the EBT card contains SNAP food benefits, FS EPS staff remotely prints the EBT card to the county office embosser.
+When the EBT card contains SNAP food benefits, FS EPS staff remotely prints the EBT card to the OKDHS office embosser.

-(5) When the client comes to the OKDHS office to request a replacement card but leaves prior to receiving the printed card and does not return before the end of the business day, the EBT specialist destroys and logs the card that same day on Form 10EB002E, Daily Card Issuance Report.
-A new card is issued when the client returns to the OKDHS office.
+(5) When the client requests a replacement card, leaves prior to receiving the printed card, and does not return before the business day's end, the EBT specialist destroys and logs the card that same day on the Destruction Log found at https://forms.office.com/g/FzcBQNT6yZ, Form 10EB008E, Bulk EBT Monthly Inventory Reconciliation Report, and Form 10EB002E, Daily Card Issuance Report.
+OKDHS issues a new card when the client returns to the OKDHS office.

 (g) Food benefit issuance dates.
 The date food benefits issue varies.